mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 ![Munn Road RIde Map](/assets/jpg/ridemap-20210518.jpeg)
 <!---->
 After cresting _Munn_ and having 40 minutes on the clock, I tossed that easy plan out by turning north on _Ross-Durrance Road_.

-My legs and back were feeling good and I thought I'd take a chance on with the punchy hills and eventual headwind that would greet me by the time I got down to _West Saanich Road_.
+My legs and back were **feeling good** and I thought I'd take a chance on with the punchy hills and eventual headwind that would greet me by the time I got down to _West Saanich Road_.

-That decision was rewarded with a beautiful ride through the forest.
+That decision was rewarded with a **beautiful ride through the forest**.
 The last of the sunlight making its way through the trees was just amazing.

 #### Other Ride Notes
 There was also next to no traffic in the hills tonight.
 Maybe 5 cars passed me going up _Munn_ and just one oncoming car on _Ross Durrance_.

 The wind died off as the sun dropped below the mountains and I didn't have much of the expected headwind down _West Saanich/Interurban Road_.

-I got through 300 calories (Maynards) but I was really starting to need a real meal near the end of the ride.
+I got through 300 calories (Maynards) but I was really starting to need a meal near the end of the ride.

 <!---->
 ## WEDNESDAY MAY 19